How to Get Into Penn: The Case Study of Isaac

 university of pennsylvania logo

-How do you get into Penn?
-This is the story of one young man’s story of how to get into the University of Pennsylvania.
-While this case is not one that can be easily replicated, it is instructive of the tough decisions that Ivy League applicants sometimes have to make.
+How do you get into the University of Pennsylvania?
+This is the story of a young man’s story of his journey on how to get into Penn.
+While this case is not one that can be easily replicated, it is instructive of the tough decisions that Ivy League applicants sometimes have to make during their high school years to improve their odds of Ivy League admission.

 Isaac’s mother contacted Great College Advice toward the end of his sophomore year of high school.
 Her son was a straight-A student at a competitive school in suburban Denver, and he had it in his mind that he wanted to aim for the Ivy League and other top universities.
 She made it clear that this was his ambition, and that she and Isaac’s dad simply wanted to give him the best shot at achieving this goal.

-Soon after, I got a call from Isaac.
-He asked me a bunch of hard questions.
-He clearly had been talking to other consultants, because he seemed to know what he wanted.
-As his mother indicated, Isaac was firmly in charge of this process from the very beginning.
+Soon after, Isaac called.
+He asked us a number of hard questions.
+He clearly had been talking to other college consultants because he seemed to know what he wanted.
+As his mother indicated, Isaac was firmly in charge of the college admissions process from the very beginning.
 The Ivy League was his own goal—not one that had been planted in his brain by someone else.
-His mom contacted me later to say that Isaac had selected me to guide him with the Elite package of services.
-I was thrilled.
+His mom contacted us later to say that Isaac had selected Great College Advice to guide him with the Elite package of services.
 Clearly this was a young man who wanted advice and was willing to incorporate it into his own plans.

 Isaac was an academic specimen.
 Despite the extremely high rigor of his coursework at his very rigorous school, he did not have a single B grade on his transcript.
 He would go on to get super high standardized test scores, too.
-Where Isaac fell short was on his extracurricular record.
+But, where Isaac fell short was his extracurriculars.

 A tough decision

 Should he stay with the sport or not?
 Isaac wrestled with the question for weeks.
 Part of the problem was deciding how to use the time he might free up if he did quit.
 What would he do?
 Would he be able to build accomplishments fast enough and impressive enough to win him a place in the Ivy League?
-I couldn’t promise him that he could (though give Isaac’s drive, I thought it would be a good bet).
-I also warned him that he had to make a decision that he wouldn’t later regret—especially if his bid for Penn were unsuccessful.
+I couldn’t promise him that he could (though give Isaac’s drive, we thought it would be a good bet).
+We also warned him that he had to make a decision that he wouldn’t later regret—especially if he was denied by Penn.

 He agonized over this decision.
 So did his parents: they wanted such a momentous decision to be his own.